 The Afrika Korps was created in 1941 and deployed to Libya under the command of Erwin Rommel, to aid their allies and act as a blocking force to prevent a further British advance after they had defeated the Italian invaders.
 The Korps would grow from initially a single brigade to become Panzer Army Afrika.
-Under Rommel's cunning direction, the Afrika Korps quickly defeated the British 8th Army to recapture Cyrenaica (eastern Libya) and after a see-saw campaign in early 1942 drove the British back, deep into Egypt, eventually threatening Cairo and the security of the Suez Canal.
+Under Rommel's cunning direction, the Afrika Korps quickly defeated the British 8th Army to recapture Cyrenaica (eastern Libya) and after a see-saw campaign in early 1942 drove back the British deep into Eygpt, eventually threatening Cairo and the security of the Suez canal.